SikhoQ/lord_of_the_grid/README.md

 ## Game Rules

 1. Players take turns to add a single horizontal or vertical line between two unjoined adjacent dots.
-2. A player who completes the fourth side of a 1x1 box earns one point and takes another turn.
+2. A player who completes the fourth side of a 1x1 box earns one point, signs the block, and takes another turn.
 3. The game ends when no more lines can be added.
 4. The player with the most points at the end of the game wins.